tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   * Provides built-in security, which includes access controls and monitoring.

-Explain to students that learning how to train and deploy models with Amazon SageMaker is a very in-demand skill that is worth learning more about.
+Explain to students that learning how to train and deploy models with Amazon SageMaker is a very in-demand skill that is worth learning.

 Continue with the slides, show to students some of the companies that at currently using Amazon SageMaker and highlight the following: